-23. Eco-friendly elections:
+22. Eco-friendly elections:

-Election Commission has issued advisories on several occasions urging political parties and candidates to use only environmentfriendly material and to avoid single-use plastic and nonmaterial in their election campaign biodegradable activities.
-Protecting the environment is not an individual task but a collective responsibility and hence the Commission urges all the political parties to avoid the use of plastic/polythene and similar nonbiodegradable materials for preparation of posters, banners, etc. during election campaign in the interest of environment and human health.
+Election Commission has issued advisories on several occasions urging political parties and candidates to use only environment-friendly material and to avoid single-use plastic and non-biodegradable material in their election campaign activities.
+Protecting the environment is not an individual task but a collective responsibility and hence the Commission urges all the political parties to avoid the use of plastic/polythene and similar non-biodegradable materials for preparation of posters, banners, etc. during election campaign in the interest of environment and human health.
 In this connection, on 18.08.2023, Commission has issued a compiled instruction to all CEOs and political parties to make our elections eco-friendly.